-Norton Children’s board-certified and fellowship-trained neurologists and neurosurgeons are the leading providers of dystonia care in children in Louisville, Kentucky, and Southern Indiana.
+The board-certified and fellowship-trained neurologists and neurosurgeons with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, are the leading providers of dystonia care in children in Louisville, Kentucky, and Southern Indiana.

 Norton Children’s Hospital is the pediatric teaching hospital for the University of Louisville School of Medicine.
 Our physicians have experience in their fields and are training the next generation of pediatric specialists.